SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 What Is an Org in CumulusCI?
 ----------------------------

 An org in CumulusCI's keychain starts out as a named configuration, tailored for a specific purpose within the lifecycle of the project (such as development, feature, beta, and so on).
 CumulusCI creates and uses scratch orgs that are portable and repeatable.
 In fact, a scratch org is only generated the first time you use the scratch org.
-When it's expired or been deleted, a new one can easily be created again with the same configuration.
+When it's expired or been deleted, a new one can be created again with the same configuration.

 CumulusCI offers tools that make it easy to discover predefined org configurations, create scratch orgs based on those configurations, and define new orgs and new configurations.